 Winter in France

-francewinterWhile fall in France is one of my favorite times of the year to visit—there’s the beautiful fall foliage of the Loire, the grape harvests and sunny days in the south of France—winter is also a great time to head to the land of baguettes, wine and hundreds of types of cheese.
+francewinterWhile fall in France is one of the most popular times of the year to visit—there’s the beautiful fall foliage of the Loire, the grape harvests and sunny days in the south of France—winter is also a great time to chow down baguettes, wine and hundreds of types of cheese while wearing your most fantastic sweater near a roaring fire.

-Not only will you find far fewer tourists and cheaper prices on flights to France and hotels, but you’ll also have a plethora of festive wintertime activities to enjoy during your visit.
+Not only will you find far fewer tourists and cheaper prices on flights to France and hotels, but you’ll also have your choice of festive wintertime activities to enjoy during your visit.

 Getting to France in the Winter